Get Free Solar Panel Quotes

 • If located within a conservation area or a world heritage site, the solar array can’t face a motorway or be visible from a motorway

+Always check for additional planning permission you’ll need before agreeing to get anything done.
 For more information on the legal details, the UK government’s Town and Country Planning Order has everything your business needs to know.

 Commercial solar panel installation

-Firstly, there’s a Power Purchase Agreement (PPA), which is financing arrangement that lets businesses purchase solar power without the upfront costs.
+Firstly, there’s a Power Purchase Agreement (PPA), which is a financing arrangement that lets businesses purchase solar power without the upfront costs.

 This way, businesses can get all of the advantages of solar panels, including the cost savings, without having to actually buy a solar system outright.